jadecobra/python_tdd_exercises/DICTIONARIES.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

 - Our knowledge of dictionaries is growing.
-We know we can use `strings` and `integers` as dictionary keys.
-Can we use floats? let us add a test to check
+We know we can use `integers` and `strings` as dictionary keys.
+Can we use `floats`?
+We are going to find out by adding a test
     ```python
         def test_creating_dictionaries_with_numbers_as_keys(self):
             self.assertEqual({1: 'boom'}, {'one': 'boom'})
             self.assertEqual({2.5: 'works'}, {2.5: 'fails'})
     ```
-    the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md) as the values are different
+    the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md) since the values are different
 - update the value on the right to make it pass
     ```python
     def test_creating_dictionaries_with_numbers_as_keys(self):